LiyrAstroph/PyCALI/docs/intercali.rst

 Special Notes
 =============

-* When a dataset has number of points less than or equal to 2, the shift factor is fixed to zero.
+* When a dataset has number of continuum points less than or equal to 2 and no line points, the shift factor is fixed to zero.

 * The scale and shift factors are highly degenerated.
 PyCALI implicitly take this degenecy into account when peforming Bayesian sampling.